Configuring after upgrade

 - Removed.
 These too need to be recreated in the CMDB Sync filter tab.

 The permission required to access the CSV and XML API changed in BMC Discovery version 11.1.
-You must grant the new API access permission (api_access_group) to users who require access to the CSV and XML web APIs.
+You must grant the new API access permission (api-access group) to users who require access to the CSV and XML web APIs.
+For more information, see Managing system users and Managing groups.

 The upgrade checks whether there is a newer version of each of the installed mapping sets.
 If a mapping set has changed since the last version, either by the user modifying it or BMC releasing a newer version, then a warning is displayed to the user.
 The original mapping is renamed by the upgrade to append ".old" to the mapping set descriptor (the file ending with ".properties") and "_old" to the directory containing the mapping files.
 You can either: